tiftaylor/reading-notes/class-14a-14b.md

-# Read:14a \| CSS Transforms, Transitions, and Animations
+# Read:14a + 14b \| Googles Perfect Team + CSS Transforms, Transitions, and Animations
 *(several articles are linked and referenced below)*

 ## Article: [What Google Learned From Its Quest to Build the Perfect Team](https://www.nytimes.com/2016/02/28/magazine/what-google-learned-from-its-quest-to-build-the-perfect-team.html)